 M E A Rope

 Margaret Edith (Aldrich) Rope (1891-1988) came from Kesgrave, Suffolk and her family came from a prosperous farming background.
-Not only was the family also artistic, but the artists were women, including Ellen Mary Rope (1855-1934), a sculptor.
+Not only was the family artistic, but the artists were women, including Ellen Mary Rope (1855-1934), a sculptor.
 They were also Roman Catholics and the Catholic church at Kesgrave, built as a memorial to a member of the family killed in the crash in 1931 of the airship R101, contains a wide selection of work by members of the family.
-M E A Rope herself studied at the Central School in London, where she encountered Alfred Drury, under whom she studied glass making at the Glass House (see under Lowndes and Drury), where she had a studio and came under the influence of W Geddes.
-She took over this studio from her cousin, Margaret Agnes Rope (1882-1953), who continued to design stained glass after becoming a Carmelite nun and whom she had assisted from 1911.
-M E A Rope was also a painter and added the ‘Aldrich’ (her mother’s maiden name) to differentiate herself from her cousin.
+M E A Rope herself moved to London in 1911 and studied at the Chelsea and Central Schools of Art.
+There, she also encountered Alfred Drury, under whom she studied glass making at the Glass House (see under Lowndes and Drury).
+This enabled her to meet some of the leading stained glass artists of the day, notably W Geddes who had a considerable effect on her work.
+Her cousin, Margaret Agnes Rope (1882-1953), already had a studio at the Glass House and was assisted by her younger cousin almost from her first arrival in London.
+Margaret Agnes became a Carmelite nun in 1923, though she continued to design stained glass and her cousin took over her studio at the Glass House.
+The latter was also a painter and added the ‘Aldrich’ (her mother’s maiden name) to differentiate herself from her cousin.
 She belonged to the group of glass makers in Putney, who were influenced by C Whall.
-She lived successively at three addresses in Deodar Road – at one time in a flat there that belonged to C Townsend and J Howson – and spent part of World War II with them at Storrington.
+She lived successively at three addresses in Deodar Road, Putney where surprising number of glass-makers lived at the time, many of them followers or associates of Whall.
+One flat where she lived while there belonged to C Townsend and J Howson, with whom she spent part of World War II at Storrington, West Sussex.
 In later life she shared a kiln with R de Montmorency and was assisted by her former pupil, C Dawson.

 Frank Rosier (1867-1946) was born in Marlborough, Wiltshire, the son of a domestic servant, who in 1881 had the unpromising occupation of errand boy and even in 1891 had not moved from his native town, though he then described himself as a boot and shoemaker.
 There is no likely reference to him in 1901, but by 1909 he is listed (KD) as sub-postmaster of Frant and the 1911 census gives a second occupation of carver.
 He still held both posts in 1915 (KD) but thereafter he seems to have worked as a carver only.
 By 1931 the business was sufficiently prosperous to have a telephone, at around the same time that Arthur Mee (p168) visited ‘the busy workshop’.
 Rosier’s career is thus hard to follow and in particular it is hard to see how and where he learned woodcarving to a high standard, though his choice of Frant to live in was probably determined by his marriage to a wife who came from Wadhurst.
 His work is characterised by elaborate gothic detail, the carving of which is often shallow.
 Rosier appears to have been chiefly an artisan, but it is possible that in carrying out the work of others, he added his own embellishments (see under Burwash for a possible instance).
 The works listed below can only be a fraction of what he produced but they do suggest he worked in a small geographical area.